oss-wish-list/oss-wishlist-website/src/content/guardians/sovereign-tech-fund.md

 tags: ["funding", "infrastructure", "sustainability", "government", "europe"]
 ---

-## About Sovereign Tech Fund
+## About Example Company 2

-The Sovereign Tech Fund (STF) is an innovative funding mechanism that supports the development, improvement, and maintenance of open digital infrastructure.
-As a project of the German Federal Ministry for Economic Affairs and Climate Action, STF strengthens the open source ecosystem with a particular focus on security, resilience, and technological diversity.
+Example Company 2 is a technology foundation that provides innovative funding and support for the development, improvement, and maintenance of open digital infrastructure.
+We focus on strengthening the open source ecosystem with particular emphasis on sustainability, project governance, and long-term ecosystem health.

 ## Mission

-STF works to ensure that open source projects essential to digital infrastructure receive the support they need to remain secure, maintained, and sustainable for the long term.
+Example Company 2 works to ensure that open source projects essential to digital infrastructure receive the support they need to remain secure, well-maintained, and sustainable for the long term.

 ## Key Programs

-### Improve & Maintain
+### Project Sustainability Program
-Direct funding for maintainers of critical open source infrastructure projects to improve security, add features, and ensure long-term maintenance.
+Direct funding for maintainers of critical open source infrastructure projects to improve sustainability, add features, and ensure long-term maintenance.

 **Focus Areas:**
-- Security improvements and audits
+- Long-term project sustainability
-- Dependency updates and maintenance
+- Governance structure improvements
 - Documentation and user experience
 - Performance optimizations
-- Community building
+- Community building and growth

-### Contribute Back Challenges
+### Infrastructure Support Initiative
-Targeted funding for specific improvements to widely-used open source projects, often in response to identified vulnerabilities or critical needs.
+Targeted funding for specific improvements to widely-used open source projects, focusing on infrastructure reliability and ecosystem health.

-### Infrastructure & Trust
+### Ecosystem Growth Program
-Supporting the broader ecosystem through improved tooling, security practices, and transparency mechanisms.
+Supporting the broader ecosystem through improved tooling, governance practices, and community development mechanisms.

 ## What We Fund

-STF prioritizes projects that:
+Example Company 2 prioritizes projects that:
 - Are critical to digital infrastructure
 - Have significant user bases or ecosystem impact
 - Face maintenance or sustainability challenges
-- Can benefit from security improvements
+- Can benefit from governance improvements
-- Serve the public interest
+- Serve the broader open source community

 ### Typical Funding Areas
-- **Security audits and improvements**
+- **Project governance and sustainability planning**
 - **Maintenance work on critical dependencies**
 - **Documentation and accessibility improvements**
 - **Performance and scalability work**
-- **Community governance and sustainability**
+- **Community building and ecosystem growth**

 ## Application Process

 1. **Check Eligibility**: Projects should be open source and serve critical infrastructure needs
 2. **Submit Proposal**: Detailed application with clear goals and deliverables
-3. **Review Process**: Technical and impact assessment by STF team
+3. **Review Process**: Technical and impact assessment by our team
-4. **Funding Decision**: Transparent decision-making with feedback
+4. **Funding Decision**: Transparent decision-making with constructive feedback
-5. **Project Execution**: Regular check-ins and progress reports
+5. **Project Execution**: Regular check-ins and progress monitoring

 ## Success Stories

-STF has successfully funded improvements to major open source projects including security audits, dependency updates, and critical bug fixes that benefit millions of users worldwide.
+Example Company 2 has successfully funded improvements to major open source projects including governance structures, sustainability planning, and community building initiatives that benefit thousands of users worldwide.

-## Geographic Focus
+## Our Approach

-While based in Germany, STF supports open source projects globally, with a particular emphasis on projects that serve European digital infrastructure needs.
+We support open source projects globally, with a focus on creating sustainable, well-governed projects that can thrive long-term and serve as examples for the broader ecosystem.